UFOMelkor/DkplusCrud/docs/controller.md

 It triggers at least three events, a `pre`-, `main`- and a `post`-event using [`DkplusCrud\Controller\Event`](https://github.com/UFOMelkor/DkplusCrud/blob/master/src/DkplusCrud/Controller/Event.php).
 For more informations about the event please have a look at the source code.
-Actually there are 3 different actions:
+Actually, there are 3 different actions:

 ### DefaultAction

 [`DkplusCrud\Controller\Action\DefaultAction`](https://github.com/UFOMelkor/DkplusCrud/blob/master/src/DkplusCrud/Controller/Action/DefaultAction.php)
 Can be used in most cases.
-It does not more than triggering the three events and returning the event result.
-On each event you can hook some features in so they will be executed.
+It does not do more than triggering the three events and returning the event result.
+On each event, you can hook some features in so they will be executed.

 ### SingleEntityAction

 [`DkplusCrud\Controller\Action\SingleEntityAction`](https://github.com/UFOMelkor/DkplusCrud/blob/master/src/DkplusCrud/Controller/Action/SingleEntityAction.php)
-Should be used in most cases working on a single entity like showing or deleting.
+Should usually be used in most cases working on a single entity like showing or deleting.
 If there is no entity available after the `pre`-event a `notFound`-event will be triggered instead of the `main`- and `post`-event.